jgm/pandoc/test/command/biblatex-inbook.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'An edition of Kant''s *Collected Works*, volume five.
+- annote: "An edition of Kant's *Collected Works*, volume five.
 This is an inbook entry which explicitly refers to the *Critique of Practical Reason* only, not to the entire fifth volume.
 Note the author and bookauthor fields in the database file.
-By default, the bookauthor is omitted if the values of the author and bookauthor fields are identical'
+By default, the bookauthor is omitted if the values of the author and bookauthor fields are identical"
   author:
   - family: Kant
     given: Immanuel